sri-d1/California-Housing-Price-Predictor-using-multiple-models-/README.md

 ```
 ## Result

-The performance of each model is evaluated using metrics such as mean squared error, mean absolute error, and R-squared.
+The performance of each model is evaluated using metrics such as mean squared errorand R-squared.
 | Technique        | R2 Score         | MSE error  |
 | ------------- | ------------- |------------- |
 | Decision Tree     |0.65         | 0.45              |